gaurang2200/Hand-Cursor-Controller/README.md

 **Version 1.0.0**

-This program allows you to control your cursor with you hand, with different types of gestures:
+This program allows you to control your cursor with you hand, with different types of gestures:<br>
-    Fist(Finger 0)  : To LeftClick at a specific position
+    Fist(Finger 0)  : To LeftClick at a specific position<br>
-    1 Finger        : To control the postition of the cursor 2 Fingers       : You can assign it to your need
+    1 Finger        : To control the postition of the cursor<br>
+    2 Fingers       : You can assign it to your need<br>
-    3 Fingers       : To Scroll Down
+    3 Fingers       : To Scroll Down <br>
-    4 Fingers       : To Scroll Up
+    4 Fingers       : To Scroll Up<br>
-    5 Fingers       : To Start or Stop the Program
+    5 Fingers       : To Start or Stop the Program<br>

 The background needs to be clear and blank to detect the hand correctly.
 To make sure of that enable set the Debug variable to True.